 Is there such a thing as a “perfect” birth?
 One of the first lessons of parenthood is often that no matter what expectations you bring into a situation, you’re almost always going to be thrown a curve ball somewhere along the line.
 For many mothers, this lesson is learned during labor.
-What matters isn’t always perfection or meeting 100% of our expectations; what matters most is that a mother honors herself and the elements she feels are most essential for her to have a positive birth experience.
+What matters isn’t perfection or meeting 100% of our expectations; what matters most is that a mother honors herself and the elements she feels are most essential for her to have a positive birth experience.
 That’s why it’s important to understand what values lay beneath our expectations.

 Our ideas of perfection tell us a lot about who we are and what we value.
 When you dream about your perfect birth, what does it look like?
 Would it be peacefully at home?
 Then perhaps what is most important, even more so than perfection, is a sense of security, comfort and intimacy.
 Would your perfect birth involve few or no medical interventions?
 What may be most important to your birth experience involves trusting your body and surrendering to the power of labor.
-In both of these scenarios, “perfection” could be lost, if absolutely unavoidable, while still preserving a positive birth experience if the underlying values are respected.
+In both of these scenarios, “perfection” could be lost, if unavoidable, while still preserving a positive birth experience if the underlying values are respected.

 Letting go of perfection doesn’t mean letting go of the reins.
 Instead of a perfect birth, a better thing to plan and prepare for is your best birth.
 There are definite steps that you can take right now to prepare for a beautiful birth:

-Do your homework.
 Preparation goes a long way.
 Learn about your body and birth options, and then examine your values to determine what is most important to you and why.
-Find a knowledgeable and passionate birth educator; taking classes not only helps to prepare you mentally but also emotionally by connecting with other expectant parents.
+Find a knowledgeable and passionate childbirth educator; taking classes not only helps to prepare you mentally but also emotionally by connecting with other expectant parents.

 Never underestimate the power of diet and exercise when it comes to a healthy pregnancy and healthy birth.